christopherhurt/Pioned/README.md

 ## Todo

+- [ ] Server decides where players start (balance on islands)
+- [ ] Performance: only draw visible characters
+- [ ] Use environment variables to set the (websocket) host
+- [ ] Better aesthetics
+    - [ ] Find character images.
+    - [ ] Add direction and walking animations

+## Completed Tasks
 - [x] Add movable player
     - [x] Fix camera movement with respect to player
-- [x] Communication between server and client(s)
 - [x] Render all characters in the game
-    - [ ] Performance: only draw visible characters
 - [x] Deploy real server to test on multiple machines

-## Ideas

-- [ ] Store the map server-side and allow players to edit the map
+- [x] Store the map server-side and allow players to edit the map
-- [ ] Built-in chat
+- [x] Built-in chat
-    - [ ] Also can print info and error messages here (e.g., player joined, disconnected from server)
+    - [x] Also can print info and error messages here (e.g., player joined, disconnected from server)
-- [ ] Better aesthetics
-    - [ ] Find character images.
-    - [ ] Add direction and walking animations

 ## Credits